akhtaransari/MediConnect/README.md

-# MediConnect - Java Technical Assignment
+# MediConnect - Xcelore - Java Technical Assignment

 MediConnect is a backend application designed to manage doctors and patients, allowing doctors to register patients through a web or mobile portal.
 This repository contains the implementation of backend APIs to facilitate operations such as adding doctors, adding patients, and suggesting doctors based on patient symptoms.